Electro-Mechanical Engineering with Foundation Year BEng (Hons)Study level: Undergraduate

 - Interactive assessments (foundation year)

-- Phased tests (year two onwards)
+- Phased tests

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.